Nolan Arenado: 2023

 On October 29, 2022, Arenado informed the Cardinals that he would again not opt out of his contract, ensuring he will remain in St. Louis through the 2027 season.
+On April 8, 2023, Arenado hit his 300th career home run against Brewers pitcher Eric Lauer.
+He was named an All-Star for the eighth time and finished the season with a .266 average, 26 home runs, and 93 RBI.

+2024

+Arenado played in 152 games in 2024, though his season was marred by various injuries.
+His power production declined, as he finished with 16 home runs, his fewest in a full season since his rookie year.
+He did not make the All-Star Game for the first time since 2014, though he still finished with a .272 average.

+2025

+Arenado hit his 350th career home run against the Chicago White Sox off White Sox pitcher Mike Vasil in the second game of a doubleheader.
+He became the sixth active player to reach 350 home runs and become the 7th player to hit 350 home runs while also earning at least 10 Gold Gloves, joining Johnny Bench, Mike Schmidt, Willie Mays, Ken Griffey Jr., Andruw Jones, and Al Kaline.

 International career

-Arenado played for the United States national baseball team in the 2017 World Baseball Classic (WBC).
-On March 22, 2017, Team USA won 8–0 over the previously undefeated Puerto Rico, the first time that the United States won the WBC.
+Arenado played for the Team USA in the 2017 World Baseball Classic.
+On March 22, 2017, Team USA defeated the previously undefeated Puerto Rico 8–0 to capture their first-ever World Baseball Classic championship.

+Arenado returned to Team USA for the 2023 World Baseball Classic, posting a .385 batting average and a 1.025 OPS through the tournament as the team's starting third baseman.
+Team USA reached the finals for the second consecutive WBC but fell to Japan by a score of 3–2, finishing as the tournament's runner-up.

 Player profile

 Arenado is exceptionally skilled in range, catching, and throwing, including arm strength and accuracy, even while throwing off-balance.
-Remarked Denver Post beat writer Patrick Saunders, "In every city I travel, writers, broadcasters, and fans rave about Arenado’s magic at the hot corner."
+Remarked Denver Post beat writer Patrick Saunders, "In every city I travel, writers, broadcasters, and fans rave about Arenado's magic at the hot corner."

 Arenado is known to practice intensely and often.
 When Rockies manager Bud Black visited him at the campus of University of California, Irvine, in January 2017, Arenado asked to take ground balls at third base.
-Black marveled, “Very few big leaguers take grounders in January, because here comes February and March, and you’re gonna take thousands of them.”
+Black marveled, "Very few big leaguers take grounders in January, because here comes February and March, and you're gonna take thousands of them."

 He wears an oversized glove to give him more margin for error.